Advocate dies ‘peacefully’ after plea for changes to Canada’s assisted-death law

-HALIFAX — A terminally ill Halifax woman ended her life Thursday with medical assistance, after issuing an impassioned deathbed plea to Canada’s lawmakers that the federal assisted dying law must be changed.
+HALIFAX — A terminally ill Halifax woman ended her life Thursday with medical assistance, after issuing a final deathbed plea asking lawmakers to change Canada’s assisted dying law.

 Audrey Parker was given a lethal injection and “died peacefully” in her Halifax apartment, surrounded by close friends and family, friends said in a news release late Thursday afternoon.